SPROUT-MITLL/sprout/docs/cad/new-base-cad.md

 Source: [`SPROUT_Design/CAD/sprout_new_base_cad`]({{ site.github_tree }}/SPROUT_Design/CAD/sprout_new_base_cad)
 {: .label .label-green }

-A companion CAD set of the compute box paired with the current robot base revision.
+A companion CAD set for the compute box paired with the current robot base revision.
 It largely mirrors [New Compute Box]({{ site.baseurl }}/cad/new-compute-box.html) with updated fitting part numbers and part revisions for the base assembly.